 Ph Extreme cleaners and abrasive surfaces – Quartz can take a diluted acidic or alkaline cleaner but oven cleaners (Ph 1) can separate the bonds between quartz stone and resin.

-Extreme Heat – Trust me, a scorch marks or cracks from hot surfaces is your worst nightmare.
+i.
+Extreme Heat – Trust me, scorch marks or cracks from hot surfaces is your worst nightmare.
 Save yourself the trouble and use trivets and hot pads.

 Because entire slabs are massive and wholesalers prefer to sell in bulk, your best bet for finding a good range of quartz suppliers.